-A mylar bag that fits inside the bucket as a liner is even better than the classic bucket alone.
+A Mylar bag that fits inside the bucket as a liner is even better than the classic bucket alone.
 This bag provides another layer of protection for your food.
-Look for mylar bags with a thickness of 15 mil; the easiest way to purchase them is online.
-The beauty of mylar is that it can be cut to fit any size of container or used on its own as a food storage bag.
-Use a flat iron or clothes iron to seal both ends of the bag, and you’ll have a near-perfect food storage container.
+Look for bags with a thickness of 15 millimeters; the easiest way to purchase them is online.
+The beauty of Mylar is that it can be cut to fit any size of container or used on its own as a food storage bag.
+Use a flat iron or clothes iron to seal both ends of the bag, and you'll have a near-perfect food storage container.

 One kitchen appliance that’s worth the investment is a vacuum sealer.
 Not only can this handy machine seal food inside heavy-duty plastic bags, but with a jar sealer attachment, it can also vacuum the air out of canning jars, protecting food from oxidation.

 Add the correct size of oxygen absorber as you repackage your food, and you'll eliminate oxygen as one enemy of stored food.
 Follow these general guidelines: 100 cubic centimeters of oxygen absorber for a 32-ounce canning jar; 300 cc for a one-gallon container; and 1,500 cc for a five-gallon bucket or container.